siddhi-io/siddhi/docs/documentation/siddhi-5.x/user-guide-5.x.md

 ##### Listing the siddhi processes

-You can use `sp, sps, SiddhiProcess, or SiddhiProcesses` names to list the `SiddhiProcess` custom objects.
+You can use `sps or SiddhiProcesses` names to list the `SiddhiProcess` custom objects.

 ```
-$ kubectl get sp
-NAME                        AGE
-example-siddhi-deployment   2m

 $ kubectl get sps
-NAME                        AGE
-example-siddhi-deployment   2m

-$ kubectl get SiddhiProcess
 NAME                        AGE
 example-siddhi-deployment   2m